Requirements for MS and PhD Degrees

 This page presents a summary of the requirements.
 Requirements vary with the area of concentration; for detailed descriptions, see links below.

 The Biochemistry, Environmental Chemistry, and Polymer Chemistry options each have a core sequence of courses that are required for all graduate students in that option.
-All graduate students must present a department seminar (FCH 997) plus a capstone seminar; the capstone seminar is usually given on the day of the thesis or dissertation defense.
+All graduate students must present a public department seminar through FCH 797 plus a capstone seminar.

 Steering committee and program of study: By the end of their first year of study, all graduate students must formally identify the two faculty who, in addition to their major professor, will provide guidance for their graduate school career.
 These two faculty and the major professor constitute the steering committee.
 These faculty must approve the student's program of study: the list of courses the student will take for their degree.
 This approval must also occur by the end of the first year.
 Forms are available online at students' MyESF page.